Mathematics and Computing

 What about after uni?

-We work with diverse range of organisations course but they also contribute annual seminars, research project opportunities and work placements:
+We work with a range of organisations to ensure the course content remains relevant, but they also contribute annual seminars, research project opportunities and work placements.
+Recent organisations include:

 Atkins Global, Technium OpTIC, Pilkington, Nuvia, Royal Navy, Astrium, BPD Acoustics, Nanoco Technologies, Salford Royal Hospital, BAE Systems, Centre for Alternative Technology, IOP (Institute of Physics) Publishing, NPower, Serco and TDA (Training and Development Agency for Schools).

-These companies give added value to the course, making available industrial skills and knowledge to share with you from the very start of your degree.
+These organisations add value to the course by sharing industrial skills and knowledge with you from the very start of your degree.

 What you need to know